-Risks Related to Our Financial Position and Need for Additional Capital maintain clinical sites in compliance with trial protocols through the completion of clinical trials;
+Risks Related to Our Financial Position and Need for Additional Capital

 We will need additional funding before achieving potential profitability.
 If we are unable to raise capital when needed, we could be forced to delay, reduce, or eliminate our product development programs or commercialization efforts, engage in one or more potential transactions, or cease our operations entirely.